amelnik92f/school-go/GEOCODING.md

 When `FetchAndStoreConstructionProjects()` is called:
 1. Fetches construction projects from Berlin API
+2. Fetches all existing schools to build a lookup set of valid school numbers
-2. Categorizes projects:
+3. Categorizes projects:
-   - **Projects with school numbers**: Skipped (belong to existing schools with coordinates)
+   - **Projects with existing school numbers**: Skipped (belong to existing schools with coordinates)
-   - **Standalone projects**: Geocoded (new schools without existing coordinates)
+   - **Standalone/orphaned projects**: Geocoded (projects without school numbers OR with school numbers that don't exist in the schools table)
-3. For each standalone project:
+4. For each standalone/orphaned project:
    - Builds address string from street, postal code, and city
    - Geocodes the address (with rate limiting)
    - Stores coordinates along with other project data
-4. Logs progress every 10 geocoded projects
+5. Logs progress every 10 geocoded projects
-5. Logs final statistics:
+6. Logs final statistics:
    - Total projects
-   - Projects skipped (with school numbers)
+   - Projects skipped (with existing school numbers)
    - Standalone projects successfully geocoded
    - Failed geocoding attempts